medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 As shown below in the diagram  there are four MedCom profiled FHIR resources involved in a MedCom FHIR Message:

 1. A MedComMessagingMessage is a Bundle resource of type "message", which is a container for a collection of other resources:
-2. The MedComMessagingMessage's first resource is a MedComMessagingMesssageHeader, which is a MesssageHeader resource
+2. The MedComMessagingMessage's first resource is a MedComMessagingMessageHeader, which is a MessageHeader resource
-3. The MedComMessagingMesssageHeader points to at least two organizations for the MedComMessagingMessage:
+3. The MedComMessagingMessageHeader points to at least two organizations for the MedComMessagingMessage:
   * a source organisation called a MedComMessagingOrganization, which is an Organization resource
   * a destination organisation called a MedComMessagingOrganization, which too is an Organization resource
 4. The MedComMessagingMessage's MedComMessagingProvenance, which is a Provenance resource